 Pascal Pernot quickly gained respect and admiration as a top Gevrey-Chambertin producer after taking over the domaine in 2018.
-Pascal’s great grandfather was the chauffeur to the Liégard family of the Château de Brochon, and subsequently inherited some vineyards (including the holding in La Croix Violette).
-The Domaine was established in 1900, with Pascal as the fourth generation.
-It surrounds the village of Brochon with a total of 7.5 hectares, with average vine age of 60 years.
+The Domaine was established in 1900, and Pascal is now the fourth generation.
+Pascal’s great grandfather was the chauffeur to the Liégard family of the Château de Brochon, and subsequently inherited some vineyards upon his retirement (including their 80-year-old holding in La Croix Violette).
+The domaine surrounds the village of Brochon with a total of 7.5 hectares, with average vine age of 60 years.

 Located between the Premier Crus under the Côte Saint Jacques to the north and the Route des Grands Crus to the south, the position of Pernot Pere et Fils is strategic, sitting on the middle of a hill, with minimum slope and about 300 meters elevation.

 Even though the domaine is not certified, Pascal has implemented the use of biodynamic and organic techniques.
-He says in vintages like 2022, it was easy to be biodynamic, but likes to keep his options open in more difficult years.
+He likes to keep his options open in more difficult years.

 Bourgogne Côte d'Or Pinot Noir